-Bend all audio files to your will with the Adafruit Music Maker shield for Arduino!
-This powerful shield features the VS1053, an encoding/decoding (codec) chip that can decode a wide variety of audio formats such as MP3, AAC, Ogg Vorbis, WMA, MIDI, FLAC, WAV (PCM and ADPCM).
+This breakout board is the ultimate companion for the VLSI VS1053B DSP codec chip.
+The VS1053 can decode a wide variety of audio formats such as MP3, AAC, Ogg Vorbis, WMA, MIDI, FLAC, WAV (PCM and ADPCM).
 It can also be used to record audio in both PCM (WAV) and compressed Ogg Vorbis.
 You can do all sorts of stuff with the audio as well such as adjusting bass, treble, and volume digitally.
 There are also 8 GPIO pins that can be used for lighting up small LEDs or reading buttons.